 There are many other species of violet, including V. arvensis, V.calcarata, V. canadensis, V. clandistina, V. diffusa, V. heterophylla, V. japonica, V. kauaiensis, V. palmata, V. pedata, V. pubescens, V. rotundifoli, and maybe a hundred or more others (S. Weed: Healing Wise, 1989, Ash Tree Publishing).
 Some of her common names include Blue Violet, Butterfly Violet, Common Violet & Sweet Violet.

 Now, in my Master Gardener class, Wild Violets were a topic of conversation during our “Weeds” lecture.
-I was surprised to learn that I was the only person in a class of 12 who loves Wild Violets, and was horrified to sit and listen to all of the creative ways mankind has devised to torture and kill her!
+I was surprised to learn that I was the only person in a class of 12 who loves Wild Violets, and was horrified to sit and listen to all of the creative ways mankind has devised to torture and kill her.
 Okay, so she’s aggressive and resistant to some herbicides.
-I loathe the very word “herbicides”, and hope you do, too!
-She’s prolific, and I love that about her.
+I loathe the very word “herbicides” Violet is prolific, and I love that about her.
 I can see why people who are lawn-obsessed harbor ill-will toward Wild Violets, but I’ve never been a “Lawn Person”, so I allow her to run wild and free wherever she may roam in my yard.
 The more the merrier!
 Grass doesn’t grow under Aunt Vi, and that’s just fine with me.